frc461/swerve-2023/README.md

 ## For Programmers:
 Don't worry about this step-by-step guide, especially if you are stressed by seeing this.
 If so, all you really have to do is copy and paste the swerve code from Rowdy23 into a new branch on this project so that it works.
-For reference, take a look at the ez500-dev branch.
+For reference, take a look at the ez500-dev branch (it is important to note that this branch has NOT been tested as of August 1, 2023).

 Estimated time to finish branch: